eram/typescript-fsm/README.md

 ```
 Basic Example:
 --------------
 I'm modeling a "door" here.
 One can open the door, close it or break it.
-Each action is done asych: when you open it goes into opening state and the resolved to open state etc. Once broken it reaches a final state.
+Each action is done asych: when you open it goes into opening state and then resolved to open state etc. Once broken, it reaches a final state.
 Note that the same code can be run in Javascript, just remove the generics.

 ```typescript